dcarlin/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Derek Carlin: Security Analyst
+subtitle: Derek Carlin - Security Analyst
 ---

 My name is Inigo Montoya.
 I have the following qualities: